Pi

 of AUM?
 (Words are mostly about objects.)

-You start with A
+start with A as a

 You transition to U as,